smarinovic/smarinovic.github.io/_posts/2020-05-23-Bind-shell.md

 #define __NR_execve   11    0xB
 ```

 Each syscall and its arguments are defined in man 2 pages in form of C function.
-In order to find out which argments are needed we need to look at man pages.
+In order to find out which arguments are needed we need to look at man pages.
 Based on man 2 pages for socket syscall (`man 2 socket`) we can see the three arguments that need to be passed to syscall.

 ```